huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Never forget your childhood dreams.
 Never lose the child inside you.
 [Have the courage to follow your own heart and intuition — they somehow already know what you truly want to become — everything else is secondary.](https://www.goodreads.com/quotes/445286-have-the-courage-to-follow-your-heart-and-intuition-they)

-Let your heart speak.
+[Pursue what catches your heart, not what catches your eyes.](https://www.goodreads.com/quotes/6564377-pursue-what-catches-your-heart-not-what-catches-your-eyes) Let your heart speak.
 Listen to your instinct.
 If your heart isn't in it, don't start it.
 Grab the opportunity when it presents itself, and then give it your all.

 [Life shrinks or expands in proportion to one's courage.](https://x.com/tferriss/status/1771644332367327414#) [Twenty years from now you will regret and be more disappointed by the things that you didn't do than by the ones you did do.](https://www.youtube.com/watch?v=jwG_qR6XmDQ)